dfinity/portal/docs/samples/encrypted-notes.md

 1. Client-side **end-to-end encryption**.
 2. **Multi-user** and **multi-device** support.

-To demonstrate the potential of the IC as a platform for developing such dapps, we implemented this example using two distinct canister development kits (CDKs).
-The Motoko CDK allows developers to implement actor-based dapps using the [Motoko](/motoko/main/motoko.md) language.
-The Rust CDK allows implementing dapps in [Rust](/developer-docs/backend/rust/index.md).
-In both cases, canisters are compiled into WebAssembly files that are then deployed onto the IC.

 ## Architecture

 The basic functionality of the encrypted notes consists of two main components.